conjurer-rich/user-needs-mapping/_pages/consultancy.md

 ### 2. Team and Organizational Alignment

 Using principles from Team Topologies and User Needs Mapping, we help you:

 - Redesign team structures to minimize dependencies and optimize cognitive load.
 - Define clear ownership of capabilities and responsibilities.
 - Foster a culture of collaboration and continuous improvement.

-### 3. Integration with Advanced Frameworks

-If your organization is ready to adopt advanced methodologies, we guide you in:
-- Integrating User Needs Mapping with Wardley Mapping, Domain-Driven Design, or other strategic tools.
-- Scaling mapping efforts across multiple teams or departments.
-- Building a roadmap for sustainable growth and alignment.

 ---